 Gross NPA is the summation of all loan assets that are classified as NPA as per RBI guidelines.
 When the NPA occurs, it is not just an interest income loss to the bank, but a principal loss as well.
-That means, if a bank has lent Rs.100 to a company with an outstanding loan amount of Rs.80 then the bank would lose these 80 along with the future interest payments as well when the company does not repay back.
+That means, if a bank has lent Rs.100 to a company with an outstanding loan amount of Rs.80, then the bank would lose this 80 along with the future interest payments as well when the company does not repay back.

 What is provisioning in NPA?

-Banks/NBFCs are required to set aside a portion of their income as provision for the loan assets so as to be prepared for any contingent losses that may arise in the event of non-recovery of loans.
+Banks/NBFCs are required to set aside a portion of their income as a provision for the loan assets so as to be prepared for any contingent losses that may arise in the event of non-recovery of loans.
 The amount of provision to be kept by the banks, depend on the probability of loan recovery.

 What is NPA according to RBI?

 An asset, including a leased asset, becomes non-performing when it ceases to generate income for the bank.
-A ‘non-performing asset’ (NPA) was defined as a credit facility in respect of which the interest and/ or instalment of principal has remained ‘past due’ for a specified period of time.
+A ‘non-performing asset’ (NPA) was defined as a credit facility in respect of which the interest and/ or installment of principal has remained ‘past due’ for a specified period of time.